 Sapphire tickets are similar to Diamond tickets in the way the ticket is not forged, but instead based on a legitimate one obtained after a request.
 The difference lays in how the PAC is modified.
-The Diamond ticket approach modifies the legitimate PAC to add some privileged groups (or replace it with a fully-forged one).
+The Diamond ticket approach modifies the legitimate PAC.
 In the Sapphire ticket approach, the PAC of another powerful user is obtained through an S4U2self+u2u trick.
 This PAC then replaces the one featured in the legitimate ticket.
-The resulting ticket is an assembly of legitimate elements, and follows a standard ticket request, which makes it the most difficult silver/golden ticket variant to detect.
+The resulting ticket is an assembly of legitimate elements, and follows a standard ticket request, which makes it then most difficult silver/golden ticket variant to detect.

 Since Diamond tickets modify PACs on-the-fly to include arbitrary group IDs, chances are some detection software are (of will be) able to detect discrepancies between a PAC's values and actual AD relationships (e.g. a PAC indicates a user belongs to some groups when in fact it doesn't).

 Sapphire tickets are an alternative to obtaining similar tickets in a stealthier way, by including a legitimate powerful user's PAC in the ticket.
 There will be no discrepancy anymore between what's in the PAC and what's in Active Directory.